The Categories Customization Guide

 Mapme supports a broad range of categories and filters type for maps.
 It ranges from simple one-level categories to advanced multilevel nested categories with multi-select filters.

 It’s now really easy to create an interactive map with categories.
-Check out this example of an interactive map with categories:
+Check out this example:

 How to create and manage categories